avf2001/IELTS/Speaking/Task 1/Speaking Task 1.md

 | ~~good, bad~~ |               |
 | ~~like~~ | love, enjoy, prefer |

-## Newspapers
-* How do you usually get your news?
-* Do you often read the newspapers?
-* What kind of news do you usually follow?
-* How do most people get the news in your country?
-* Do you think international news is important?
 ## Pets
 * Do you have a pet?
 * Do you like animals?